 A restriction to finite additivity escapes the probability assignment dilemma of Section 2.
 We can assign zero probability to each of a countable infinity of disjoint outcomes of the lottery, "1", "2," "3," ...
 However we can still assign unit probability to their disjunction.
 That is, with the weaker finitely additive probability measure, can no longer infer that the device operates successfully only with zero probability.
-Merely finitely additive probability theory.
+Merely finitely additive probability measures appear to open a place for infinite lottery machines in probability theory.
 De Finetti (1972, §5.17) used this fact to motivate a restriction to finite additivity.
 A further appeal of finitely additive measures is that every outcome in them can be assigned a probability.
 There are no probabilistically nonmeasurable outcomes.